unda-ml/unda/README.md

 Gradient descent currently can happen both syncronously as stochastic gradient descent or asynchronously through minibatch gradient descent.

-One feature in development is that of self growing systems, allowing the neural network to analyze the loss of every layer and algorithmically deduce where the best place to splice in a new layer of a certain length would be.
-This feature was finalized in an earlier version of Triton, but is currently unavailable with the new rewrite currently taking place.
-Self growing neural networks is the main goal of the Triton crate, and is currently one of the highest priorities in development.

 ### Data Visualization

 Using the triton_grow::helper::data_vis extension, you can use the plotters library to visualize aspects of your neural network!